SmirkCao/AdrianKaehler/CPP/ten_thousand_hours/README.md

 ## Target

 - Bug free code
-- Can say familier with OpenCV
+- Can say familiar with OpenCV

 ## Tasks